-Essential Hotel And Tourism Marketing Tips
+Essential Hotel And Tourism SEO And Marketing Tips

 In today’s growing hospitality, destination and tourism industry, hotels are constantly competing to attract the most guests.
 This mean that they are looking for the best or most innovative marketing tools to reach their target audience.
-With independent hotels, who perhaps don’t have the resource and budget as those owned by the larger groups, they really need to make their online marketing for hotels count.
+With independent hotels, who perhaps don’t have the resource and budget as those owned by the larger groups, they really need to make their online marketing and SEO for hotels count.

 How To Make Your Hotel Marketing Work Harder